 - The length of time required to grow products of the desired sizes can be shortened by means of thinning as it creates openings and reduces competition, thereby, better light, ample nutrients available for growth for both diameter and height growth. - Thinning raise the quality of the product composing the final crop as inferior trees are removed from the lot. - Total yield both in quantity and in value of product obtained from a given area in a defined period will be increased.
-Further, it removes and utilizes trees which otherwise may die in un-thinned stands.
-Thus, it increases the actual benefits derived from the stand.
+Further, it removes and utilizes trees which otherwise

 - The yield during the rotation is increased in value for as a higher quality of product is produced, furnish financial returns comparatively early in the rotation, thus, early returns mean higher profits.
-Thus, an appreciable portion of the total production may be removed relatively early in thinning operations. - The expansion of the crown and root system after thinning process increases the power of trees to become resistant to wind, ice, snow etc. - It keeps the stand free of unhealthy and dying trees, in which insects and fungi find the best opportunities for development. - Thinning may favorably affect water yield from forested areas by increasing snow storage and lengthening the period of snow melting.
+Thus, an appreciable portion of the total production may be removed relatively early in thinning operations. - The expansion of the crown and root system after thinning process increases the power of trees to become resistant to wind, ice, snow etc. - It keep the stand free of unhealthy and dying trees, in which insects and fungi find the best opportunities for development. - Thinning may favorably affect water yield from forested areas by increasing snow storage and lengthening the period of snow melting.

-10.4.4.3 Types or methods of Thinning
+8.4.4.3 Types or methods of Thinning